orouvinen/challonge-ranking/README.md

 As of now, the database is very simple.

-The columns of each table should be pretty self-explanatory, but here's quick run-down of the tables that are most likely to be used.
+The columns of each table should be pretty self-explanatory, but here's quick run-down of the tables.

 #### Table PLAYERS
 | Column | Description |